Abhinav0544/GithubWorkshop/README.md

-#github-demo
+# github-demo
-#Learning how to use github
+# Learning how to use github
-#Learning how to create repo, branches, commits, pull request
+# Learning how to create repo,branches,commits, pull requests